Matter: Baryonic

 Baryons are strongly interacting fermions, and so are subject to Fermi–Dirac statistics.
 Amongst the baryons are the protons and neutrons, which occur in atomic nuclei, but many other unstable baryons exist as well.
 The term baryon usually refers to triquarks—particles made of three quarks.
 Also, "exotic" baryons made of four quarks and one antiquark are known as pentaquarks, but their existence is not generally accepted.

 Baryonic matter is the part of the universe that is made of baryons (including all atoms).
-This part of the universe does not include dark energy, dark matter, black holes or various forms of degenerate matter, such as compose white dwarf stars and neutron stars.
-Microwave light seen by Wilkinson Microwave Anisotropy Probe (WMAP), suggests that only about 4.6% of that part of the universe within range of the best telescopes (that is, matter that may be visible because light could reach us from it), is made of baryonic matter.
+This part of the universe does not include dark energy, dark matter, black holes or various forms of degenerate matter, such as those that compose white dwarf stars and neutron stars.
+Microwave light seen by Wilkinson Microwave Anisotropy Probe (WMAP) suggests that only about 4.6% of that part of the universe within range of the best telescopes (that is, matter that may be visible because light could reach us from it) is made of baryonic matter.
 About 26.8% is dark matter, and about 68.3% is dark energy.

 The great majority of ordinary matter in the universe is unseen, since visible stars and gas inside galaxies and clusters account for less than 10 per cent of the ordinary matter contribution to the mass–energy density of the universe.